wp-plugins/quiz-tool-lite/readme.txt

 This plugin is supported by the <a href="http://cite.soton.ac.uk/">University of Southampton</a>

 == Installation ==

 1. Extract the zip file and copy contents in the wp-content/plugins/ directory of your WordPress installation
 2. Activate the Plugin from Plugins page.

 == Frequently Asked Questions ==

 **Does this do summative assessment?**

 Yes the quiz can record answers if a quiz is deployed.
 If you deploy an individual question feedback is given but responses are not saved.
 This can be very useful for formative assessment.

-**What options are there for quizzes?**

-Currently you pick 'x' questions at random from a question pot.
-These questions are displayed randomly.
-You can also pick dates that the quiz will be available between, the maximum attempts, whether to display feedback or not and maximum times between attempts

-**What question types does this support?**

-You can create single reponse and multiple response questions which covers around 95% of question types used in academia.
-You can also write 'reflective' questions where you ask users to think of an answer before getting them to click a button which displays an 'ideal answer'.

 **How do I use this tool?**